metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 To select the Uploader of your choice using Umi, simply install the plugin provided by the Uploader.

-For instance, here is how we can install the NFT.Storage plugin:
+For instance, here is how we can install the irysUploader plugin for interacting with the Arweave network:

 ```ts
 import { irysUploader } from '@metaplex-foundation/umi-uploader-irys'